OshekharO/Movie_Search_App/README.md

 ## API

-The data from the movies was taken using the TMDB API: https://www.themoviedb.org/documentation/api
+The data from the movies was taken using the TMDB API